Hot, humid weather expected in most parts of country: PMD

 Temperature of some major cities recorded this morning:

-Islamabad twenty-five degree centigrade, Lahore twenty-four, Karachi twenty-nine, Peshawar twenty-six, Quetta twenty-two, Gilgit eighteen, Murree seventeen and Muzaffarabad twenty-one degree centigrade.
+Islamabad twenty-six degree centigrade, Lahore and Peshawar twenty-seven, Karachi twenty-nine, Quetta and Muzaffarabad twenty-four, Gilgit twenty-three and Murree seventeen degree centigrade.

-According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thundershower is expected in Srinagar and Pulwama while cloudy weather with chances of rain-wind and thundershower in Jammu, Leh, Shopian, Baramula and Anantnag.
+According to weather forecast of Met Office for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with few chances of rain-wind and thundershower during the evening and night time is expected in Jammu, Pulwama and Baramulla, while cloudy weather with few chances of rain-wind and thundershower in Srinagar, Leh, Anantnag and Shopian.

 Temperature recorded this morning:

-Srinagar, Pulwama and Shopian sixteen degree centigrade, Jammu twenty-five, Leh eight, Anantnag and Baramula fifteen degree centigrade.
+Srinagar eighteen degree centigrade, Jammu twenty-eight, Leh fifteen, Pulwama and Baramula nineteen, Anantnag and Shopian twenty degree centigrade.